An essay by Jack Grassel

 6. Hands are in use all day.
 There are ways to open doors, lift glasses, hold eating utensils and pens, steer a car, and tie shoes that cause less stress on the hands.
 Save your hands for making music.

-7. When typing, the chair should be high enough so that elbows are higher than wrists.
+7. When typing or playing the piano, the chair should be high enough so that elbows are higher than wrists.

 8. Stop hurting your hands while playing the guitar.
 Relax and keep your wrists straight.
 Relax your face and neck when you play.
 Use a strap.